torvalds/linux/Documentation/filesystems/affs.rst

 Symbolic links
 ==============

-Although the Amiga and Linux file systems resemble each other, there are some, not always subtle, differences.
+Although the Amiga and GNU/Linux file systems resemble each other, there are some, not always subtle, differences.
 One of them becomes apparent with symbolic links.
-While Linux has a file system with exactly one root directory, the Amiga has a separate root directory for each file system (for example, partition, floppy disk, ...).
+While GNU/Linux has a file system with exactly one root directory, the Amiga has a separate root directory for each file system (for example, partition, floppy disk, ...).
 With the Amiga, these entities are called "volumes".
 They have symbolic names which